jsummers/oldunzip/readme.txt

 === Where to get ZIP files that use Implode compression ===

+Implode was used by most ZIP files created in 1992 or earlier.
 I don't know of a really good resource.
 You could try some of the DOS CDs at
 <http://cd.textfiles.com/directory.html>.

 Or you could make them, with PKZIP 1.10 (search for PKZ110.EXE) + DOSBox